 View SharePoint files with File Explorer in Microsoft Edge

-By default, the View in File Explorer menu option will not be visible to you or users in the SharePoint modern document library interface.
+By default, the View in File Explorer menu option won't be visible to you or users in the SharePoint modern document library interface.
 In certain cases, organizations may still need to use View in File Explorer to access modern document libraries.
 Starting in Microsoft Edge Stable version 93, you can enable the View in File Explorer capability on SharePoint for modern document libraries.

-Configure View in File Explorer with Edge
+Configure View in File Explorer with Microsoft Edge

 Follow the steps below to use View in File Explorer in Microsoft Edge: